skupperproject/refdog/commands.md

   There is already a site resource defined for the namespace.

-#### Notes
+#### _Notes_

-I think it may make sense for the site CR to always have the name "site", since it is a singleton, and have the name option be a distinct "name override" field.
+_I think it may make sense for the site CR to always have the_ _name "site", since it is a singleton, and have the name_ _option be a distinct "name override" field._

 ### skupper site update

 Change site settings.

-`skupper site update` has the same options as `skupper site create`, except for options that cannot be changed after site creation.
+`skupper site update` has the same options as `skupper site create`, except for those options that cannot be changed after site creation.

 #### Examples